pkelaita/l2m2/README.md

   - Run lint, typecheck and tests: `make` (`make lint`, `make type`, and `make test` can also be run individually).
   - Generate test coverage: `make coverage`.
   - If you've updated the supported models, run `make update-docs` to reflect those changes in the README.
-  - Make sure to run `make tox` regularly to backtest your changes back to 3.9.
+  - Make sure to run `make tox` regularly to backtest your changes back to 3.9 (you'll need to have all versions of Python between 3.9 and 3.13 installed to do this locally.
+If you don't, this project's CI will still be able to backtest on all of these versions once you push your changes).
 - **Integration Test**
   - Create a `.env` file at the project root with your API keys for all of the supported providers (`OPENAI_API_KEY`, etc.).
-  - Integration test your local changes by running `make itl`.
+  - Integration test your local changes by running `make itl` ("integration test local").
   - Once your changes are ready to build, run `make build` (make sure you uninstall any existing distributions).
   - Run the integration tests against the distribution with `make itest`.
 - **Contribute**